Campus safety hotline: 503-206-3206

 UWS creates an annual campus security report, in compliance with the Department of Education rules and reporting requirements for campus security as outlined under the Jeanne Clery Act.
 Compliance includes having training, resources and policies in place in order to create a safe environment.
 We also strive to ensure transparency in the reporting of crimes.

-Daily Crime Log Reports are available on the main campus and can be viewed at any time through the facilities director or AVP of operations.
+Daily Crime Log Reports are available on the main campus and can be accessed at any time by submitting a request here.

 Title IX and Sexual Harassment